 - Rock shoes

-- Belay device with pear shaped locking carabiner
+- Belay device with a pear-shaped locking carabiner

 - 1 extra pear-shaped carabiner